anigold-data/Spotify-Music-Recommendation/README.md

 ### 2. Genre-Based Recommendation

 **🔍 How it Works:**
-- Filters dataset by specified genre
+- Filters the dataset by the specified genre
 - Sorts by popularity within genre
-- Returns top tracks in category
+- Returns top tracks in the category

 **✅ Strengths:**
 - Quick genre exploration